DIKU-EDU/uldp16/material/unix-like-data-processing.md

 # `diff` and `patch`

+`cmp` doesn't give much insight into how files differ, when they do.
+The more colloquial tool for comparing files is `diff`.
+The output of `diff` is sufficiently detailed that even if we lost one of the files, we can recover one from the other.
+This is called "patching" and can be done using the `patch` utility.

 `diff` and `patch` are fundamental to programming in a Unix-like environment.
 Tools like `git` build on top of `diff` and `patch` to offer a (somewhat) cleaner interface, but sometimes, `diff` and `patch` are useful in their own